 For the AC connections, use compression lugs with a single hole for a 1⁄2 in or M12 stud and sized for the wire gauge used.
-The width of the lugs must be 1.5 in (38 mm) or less.
+The width of the lugs must be 42 mm, or less.
 Torque to 220 in-lbs (25 N-m) using an 18mm socket and torque driver.
 A hex nut and washer are provided.
 The terminal block accepts single or parallel conductor sets.
 See Figure 3-16 for the hardware assembly instructions.

-Although a neutral terminal is available, a neutral conductor is not required for inverter operation.
-The neutral terminal is bonded to chassis and only used for voltage sensing.
-If a neutral conductor is installed, torque the neutral terminal based on the conductor size according to Table 3-3 using either 3/16 Allen hex key or a slot torque driver.
+Although a neutral terminal is available on the XGI 1500 inverter, a neutral conductor is not required for inverter operation.
+The XGI 1500 inverter comes with the neutral terminal bonded to chassis, and it is only used for AC voltage sensing.
+The XGI 1500 inverter also arrives with a kit for isolating the neutral terminal, when running a neutral conductor is desired.
+The neutral terminal should be isolated, using the supplied parts, before installing a neutral conductor in the field.
+Torque the neutral terminal based on the conductor size according to Table 3-3 using either 3/16 Allen hex key or a slot torque driver.